dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 Only the hosting layer can handle exceptions that take place during app startup.
 You can [configure how the host behaves in response to errors during startup](hosting.md#detailed-errors) using `captureStartupErrors` and the `detailedErrors` key.

 Hosting can only show an error page for a captured startup error if the error occurs after host address/port binding.
-If any binding fails for any reason, the hosting layer logs a critical exception, the dotnet process crashes, and no error page is displayed.
+If any binding fails for any reason, the hosting layer logs a critical exception, the dotnet process crashes, and no error page is displayed when the app is running on the [Kestrel](xref:fundamentals/servers/kestrel) server.

+When running on [IIS](/iis) or [IIS Express](/iis/extensions/introduction-to-iis-express/iis-express-overview), a *502.5 Process Failure* is returned by the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module) if the process can't be started.
+Follow the troubleshooting advice in the [Troubleshoot ASP.NET Core on IIS](xref:host-and-deploy/iis/troubleshoot) topic.

 ## ASP.NET MVC error handling